Generic Name: Colistimethate sodium

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 If these conditions are observed, the product should not be used.

-Adults and pediatric patients – Intravenous or Intramuscular Administration: The dose of Colistimethate for injection should be 2.5 to 5 mg/kg per day of colistin base in 2 to 4 divided doses for patients with normal renal function, depending on the severity of the infection.
+The dose of Colistimethate for Injection, USP should be 2.5 to 5 mg/kg per day of colistin base in 2 to 4 divided doses for patients with normal renal function, depending on the severity of the infection.

 In obese individuals, dosage should be based on ideal body weight.